Molly Wilkinson at Camont

 - Rough Puff Pastry

-Molly will be breaking them down and filling your apron pocket with go-to, tried and true recipes.
-The focus is on non-fussy, beautiful pastries that are fun to make and even better to eat.
-We will be allowing plenty of time for decoration and demoing techniques to add those special finishing touches that take your creation to "oh la la."
+Molly will be teaching you step by step and filling your apron pockets with tried and true recipes.
+The focus is on non-fussy, beautiful French pastries that are fun to make and even better to eat.
+We will be allowing plenty of time for decoration and techniques to add those special finishing touches that take your creation to "Oh la la" land.

-Does not include: accommodation, other meals, personal expenses and travel.
+Does not include: overnight accommodation, other meals, personal expenses and travel.